For yoga practitioners of all levels who want to deepen their yoga practice so that it informs and uplifts day-to-day life.

 Through running my own business, raising two children, and teaching and training thousands of yoga students throughout my career, I have experienced what is truly necessary to integrate the spacious, blissed out post yoga feeling with the messy truth of real life.

-I have put my energy and life behind the challenging but rewarding practice of embracing the dualities of yogic theory and day-to-day lived experience.
-I am excited to share the tools I have developed over twenty years of teaching and to activate YOU to do the work that will transform you into becoming the leader you want to be in your life.
+I have put my energy and life behind the challenging but rewarding practice of integrating yogic theory into day-to-day lived experience.
+I am excited to share the tools I have developed over twenty years of teaching and to guide YOU to develop the inner resources that will transform you into becoming the leader you want to be in your life.

 who I work with